p17204296/car-price-predictions/README.md

 - **To Install python packages using the requirements.txt (see below)** -- Install txt file: `pip install -r requirements.txt`
   > This will download the packages using the requirements.txt file
+-  **To Install python packages via with pip compile (see below)** -- enter into command line : `pip install pip-tools` -- Enter: `Pip-compile`
+> This will download the packages using the requirements.in file

 **To Run Backend Server**
 Enter in terminal `python .\main.py`